 With Black Friday and the holiday season fully upon us, it’s time to pull out all the stops and get selling.
-Now’s your best chance before 2021 draws to a close, so here’s some advice — and visual inspiration — to set your campaign for holiday sales up for success.
+Now’s your best chance before the year draws to a close, so here's some advice — and visual inspiration — to set your campaign for holiday sales up for success.

 The final months of the year bring with them an ongoing series of promotional opportunities.
 Consumers are looking for bargains, and they’re ready for the celebratory rituals of giving and receiving gifts.
 After a difficult two years, they want to treat themselves and those they care about — and as a business owner, here’s your opportunity to give your customers exactly what they’re looking for.